How To Find Business Decision Makers for Prospecting

 Cognism and other top B2B contact databases that refresh their data allow you to track various sales events, marketing triggers, and technographic data for more context.

-5. Intent data
+5. Use intent data

 Another good way of finding business decision-makers is to rely on intent data, especially if you're not tracking sales triggers like a job change.
 Intent data tools monitor online content consumed by individuals working at an organization and their social media engagement activity.
 The aim is to provide insight into their level of intent.